NinjaShadowBoy/Hotel-Reservation-System-with-Spring-Boot/Cient Browzing and reservation.md

 Directly on page load the front:
 - GET `List<String>` at `/api/services`: Theses are the services that may be offered by a hotel; Used to filter hotels;
 - GET `List<HotelDetails>` at `/api/hotels`: These are the hotels to be displayed for the user to see and they will have a link to their own page for reservation
-- GET `List<ClientReservation>`: This i the list of all reservations made by the client.
+- GET `List<ClientReservation>` at `/api/bookings/{clientId}` This i the list of all reservations made by the client.
 If the reservation canbe cancelled there will be a button or something to cancel it.

 ## 1. Hotel reservation